gmarkall/nbep-7/README.md

 ### Proposed changes

-This section outlines the major changes that will be made to support the EMM Plugin interface - there will be various small changes to other parts of Numba that will be required in order to adapt to these changes; an exhaustive list of these is not provided.
+This section outlines the major changes that will be made to support the EMM plugin interface - there will be various small changes to other parts of Numba that will be required in order to adapt to these changes; an exhaustive list of these is not provided.